-Students who wish to change their course of study from one discipline to another must reaudition.
-Audition dates and information on requirements of a new program of study may be obtained from the Office of Admission and Financial Aid.
+Students who wish to change their course of study from one discipline to another must re-audition.
+Audition dates and information on requirements of a new program of study may be obtained from the Office of Admission.
 Information regarding the transfer of credits from one program to another may be obtained from the Office of the Registrar.

-Placement Exams and Deficiency Courses
+Placement Exams and Prerequisite Courses

-All new classical, jazz and orchestral program students are required to take placement exams in Theory, Aural Skills, Music History, sight-reading (Piano majors only), keyboard skills (non-Piano majors only), and fretboard harmony (Classical Guitar majors only).
-These exams take place during summer before the fall semester begins.
+All new classical, jazz and orchestral performance students are required to take placement exams in Theory, Aural Skills, Music History, Sight-Reading (Piano majors only), Keyboard Skills (non-Piano majors only), and Fretboard Harmony (Classical Guitar majors only).
+These exams take place during the summer before the fall semester begins.

-Students are required to complete all elementary courses successfully before registering for classes prescribed in their course sequence plans.
-Elementary courses become part of a student's degree or diploma program.
+Students are required to complete all prerequisite courses successfully before registering for classes prescribed in their course sequence plans.

+Prerequisite courses become part of a student's degree or diploma program.
 They may not be used to fulfill requirements (with the exception of TH2883).
-The length of a degree or diploma program may be extended for students who are required to take elementary courses.
-Students required to take English Language courses should be aware that this may extend their program for one additional year or more.
+The length of a degree or diploma program may be extended for students who are required to take prerequisite courses.